devalade/console/README.md

 ## About

-Software Citadel Console is a PaaS (Platform as a Service) built on top of Docker Swarm and designed to be self-hosted.
+Software Citadel Console is a PaaS (Platform as a Service) built on top of Docker Swarm.

 ## Stack